logo

 Also known as the mid-market rate or the real exchange rate, it's usually considered the preserve of big banks and large brokers trading large volumes of currency, and so is rarely available to us little people, as you can see from this table:

-Unlike say, Starling Bank, Chase and Monzo, with Wise you'll need to pay a fee to use your debit card abroad if you're a traveller, and to use a foreign ATM once you go over the £200 free ATM withdrawal limit.
-However, the foreign exchange rates charged by Wise are reasonable and certainly still far lower than you'll pay to use a debit card issued by one of the big high street banks as you can see from the table below:
+However, with Wise you'll need to pay a fee to use your debit card to exchange currency, or use a foreign ATM once you go over the £200 free ATM withdrawal limit.
+The FX fees charged by Wise are reasonable and certainly still far lower than you'll pay to use a debit card issued by one of the big high street banks as you can see from the table below, but bear in mind that other providers – Starling Bank, Chase and Kroo, for example, – offer almost unlimited fee-free use of their card abroad.

-Wise provides a very helpful conversion calculator on its website, and – a feature that I really appreciate – a comparison tool where they are totally open and upfront about whether it's Wise, or a competitor, which can offer the fastest transfer, the best exchange rate, or the lowest fees.
+Wise's approach is to hide nothing when it comes to fees, and I like that.
+There's a very helpful conversion calculator on its website, and a comparison tool where it's made clear whether it's Wise, or a competitor, which can offer the fastest transfer, the best exchange rate, or the lowest fees.
 Nice work, Wise.
 It's that kind of transparency that makes me feel confident in a provider.

 Awards